DIS-Connect/binomial-option-pricing/README.md

 $C_{i,j}$: Value of option at node (i,j)

-We can now recursively define the value of the option using the formulas derrived earlier.
+We can now recursively define the value of the option using the formulas derived earlier.

 $C_{i,t}= e^{-rT}\left[qC_{i+1,j+1} + (1-q) C_{i,j+1}\right] \quad$ with $\quad q = \frac{e^{rT} - d}{u-d}$